codemillmatt/forms-ad-b2c/blog-posts/part-3-invoking-web-api.md

 I'm not a web developer ...so [ASP.NET Core](https://msou.co/6n) is (was) a complete mystery to me.
 (So this is my way of saying ... if I get something wrong here - let me know!)

 But I want to get it down in writing so everybody can follow along.
+Of course, what better way to follow along than to grab the code from [GitHub](https://msou.co/6q)

 ### Creating the project